• Skip to primary navigation

 Berol Prismacolor Premier Markers

 Berol Prismacolor markers are dual-ended and alcohol, dye-based.
 This promises to produce rich colors and a lot of flexibility for illustrators and artists.
-The broad chisel tip can be used to create thin, medium, or thick lines and the fine bullet nib creates very fine smooth lines to add fine details in your artwork and illustrations.
+The brush tip can be used to create thin, medium, or thick lines and the fine bullet nib creates very fine smooth lines to add fine details in your artwork and illustrations.

-This set of 48 comes with a carrying case that can flip out and turn into an artist stand in seconds, making it easy to see your colors and access them, but keep them organized.
+The case that can flip out and turn into an artist stand in seconds, making it easy to see your colors and access them, but keep them organized.
 When you are finished using them, it’s easy to fold the case back over and store them horizontally for optimal longevity.

 The barrels are round and smooth with tapered caps.
-Each has a thick stripe of the color on the chisel nib end and a thin stripe on the fine bullet nib end.
+Each has a thick stripe of the color on the brush nib end and a thin stripe on the fine bullet nib end.
 The package has a color chart with the shade numbers that you can use to swatch and reference for easy color selection.

 Performance